Refereed Learning: Introduction

 This work combines ideas, formalisms, and techniques from a number of different areas.
 Here we briefly review some of the main works that inspired the present one, as well as works that may appear related but differ in some substantial ways.

-The idea of considering the computational power of a model that involves a weak verifier and two or more provers, one of which is assumed to be honest, goes back to the works of Feige et al. \cite{FeigeST88,FeigeK97}, who also observe that the provers can be viewed as {\em competing.} Later, Canetti et al. \cite{CanettiRR11,CanettiRR13} and Kol and Raz \cite{KolR14} have demonstrated several protocols for delegating arbitrary computations to untrusted servers in that model.
+The idea of considering the computational power of a model that involves a weak verifier and two or more provers, one of which is assumed to be honest, goes back to the works of Feige et al.~\cite{FeigeST88,FeigeK97}, who also observe that the provers can be viewed as {\em competing.}\footnote{ Indeed, with sufficiently large rewards to provers whose proposals are adopted and who demonstrate the other prover's inconsistencies, as well as harsh penalties to provers who demonstrate inconsistency of the other prover, the provers are incentivized to (a) always provide the best possible model and (b) never provide a demonstrable inconsistency---even without assuming honesty of either prover. } Later, \cite{CanettiRR11,CanettiRR13} and \cite{KolR14} have demonstrated several protocols for delegating arbitrary computations to untrusted servers in this model.
 These {\em refereed delegation} protocols are both simpler and significantly more efficient than ones designed for a single untrusted prover.
-In fact, one of the protocols in \cite{CanettiRR13}, which is sufficiently efficient to be practical, is currently in commercial use within an application where provers are competing strategic agents, and the protocol is used to incentivize the agents to be truthful \cite{ArunATQKBEFB25}.
+In fact, one of the protocols in \cite{CanettiRR13} is currently in commercial use within an application where provers are competing strategic agents, and the protocol is used to incentivize the agents to be truthful \cite{ArunATQKBEFB25}.
+Works in the two-server model, such as Prio of \cite{Corrigan-GibbsB17}, also often assume honesty from at least one server, though that line of work is closer to threshold MPC than to the refereed computation literature.

 We note, however, that known refereed delegation protocols do not appear to be directly applicable to our setting.
 In particular, these protocols are geared towards verifying fully specified deterministic computations with inputs that are readable by the verifier in full.
 In contrast, in our setting the learner is presented with a black box model whose code is unknown and whose sample space is potentially huge.